 In her final five seasons at Nebraska, the Huskers averaged 24 wins per year to mark the most successful stretch in school history.
 In the first 35 seasons of NU women's basketball, no Husker team had ever won 24 games in a season.

 One of the major factors on the court during that run was the play of four-year starting point guard Lindsey Moore.
 Smallwood played a lead role in signing the two-time Nancy Lieberman Award finalist and 2012-13 national player-of-the-year candidate to Nebraska from the state of Washington.

 Moore, who earned Associated Press All-America honors in 2013, was the 2009 Washington High School Player of the Year and a Parade All-American.
 She closed her Nebraska career as the school's all-time leader in assists (699), starts (132) minutes played (4,360) and victories (94).
 The two-time All-Big Ten selection also earned a pair of selections to the Big Ten All-Tournament Team.

-"Sunny has shown a tremendous commitment to our program for the past eight years and her knowledge and experience have been invaluable," Yori said.
+"Sunny has shown a tremendous commitment to our program for the past nine years and her knowledge and experience have been invaluable," Yori said.
 "She is a firm believer in the ideals we have set forth in our program, and she has played an important role in recruiting and the development of our players both on and off the court."